metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ## Environment setup

-It is highly recommended to stick with Visual Studio Code, because this project includes settings specific to Visual Studio Code, aka.
-"Workspace", these settings include:
+It is highly recommended to stick with Visual Studio Code, because this repository includes settings specific to Visual Studio Code, aka "Workspace", these settings include:

 1. Code formatting settings which are automatically enforced, and can also be manually applied
 2. List of recommended extensions which are automatically listed for installation once you open\